FlorianSauer/RobotikROSUebung/Solution.md

 Model, a unpackMessageStatic method had to be implemented in the class PredictionCISubscriber (superclass is the RosSubscriber class).

-Also the checking of a correct prediction for random images was skipped, because at the current state it is impossible to link a image-prediction with a correctness info.
+Also the checking of a correct prediction for random images was skipped, because given current state it is impossible to link an image-prediction with the test of its correctness.